It would seem that Our Lord finds our desires not too strong, but too weak.

 The Last Will and Testament of Jesus

 In our modern world there are many gate ways into a religion.
-Roman Catholic priests are well known to many of us but we may have met a Buddhist priest or a Hindu guru.
+Roman Catholic priests are well known to many of us but perhaps we may have met a Buddhist priest or a Hindu guru?
 Protestant churches have shunned the idea of a priestly class for 500 years, since the Reformation.
-Psychologists and Psychiatrists are not usually religious but they are often considered gateways to wholeness.
+Psychologists and Psychiatrists are not usually religious but they are often considered gateways, priests, on the road to wholeness.
 Naturopathic doctors and faith healers are available to help us when conventions meds and foods fall short.

 Everyone is "religious" but what god are we really serving?
-The Great God SELF will fail you if you stay there in his territory.
+The Great God SELF will fail on the road to you if you stay there in his territory.

 The United States once claimed to be “one nation under God…” --but truth be told we have eased into serving many gods.
 We don't have strong ties with our past and we resist hierarchies, accountability, and chains of command which could be considered bridges between the material world and the great unknown.
 The prevailing scientific world view does not consider unseen invisible kingdoms with more order, content and structure compared to our everyday four-dimensional realm.